mindsphere/mindsphere.github.io/docs/_index.template.md

     <p class="mdsp-introduction">

     We <i class="fa fa-heart"></i> contributions!
 All projects have the CONTRIBUTING.md and CODE_OF_CONDUCT.md files with contribution information.
-Thank you for being part of the {{site.productname}} Community!
+Thank you for being part of our community!
     </p>

 </div>